 A failure to diagnose cancer can have tragic consequences.
 Early treatment is critical in the fight against cancer.
 The earlier the diagnosis is made, the better the prognosis is for the patient.
 Likewise, a false positive diagnosis can have significant consequences, as patients may be subjected to debilitating and invasive unnecessary treatments.

 If you or a loved one received a cancer misdiagnosis, you don’t have to be alone in your quest for justice.
-Talk to us at The Deratany Firm.
+Talk to us at Deratany & Kosner.
 Call 800-529-7285 or complete the free consultation form on this page.
 We fight on behalf of our clients to hold medical professionals accountable for their actions.